zuoyanzhang/DeepSpeed/docs/_tutorials/mixture-of-experts.md

 ```

-For a runnable end-to-end example that covers both the standard MoE architecture as well as the PR-MoE model , please look at the [cifar10 example](https://github.com/deepspeedai/DeepSpeedExamples/tree/master/cifar).
+For a runnable end-to-end example that covers both the standard MoE architecture, as well as the PR-MoE model, please look at the [cifar10 example](https://github.com/deepspeedai/DeepSpeedExamples/tree/master/training/cifar).
 In addition, see the advanced usage section of this tutorial that links to a more comprehensive example for NLG models.

 ### Combining ZeRO-Offload and DeepSpeed MoE for very large models

 To use MoE Layers in DeepSpeed, we rely on two parameter groups that are passed to an optimizer.
-A concrete example to create such groups is available from the [cifar10 example](https://github.com/deepspeedai/DeepSpeedExamples/tree/master/cifar).
+A concrete example to create such groups is available from the [cifar10 example](https://github.com/deepspeedai/DeepSpeedExamples/tree/master/training/cifar).

 The relevant function that creates these param groups is as follows.